raquelmcoelho/digital-eletronics/Adder-Subtractor/README.md

-# Two's Compliment - Project 1
+# Adder-Subtractor - Project 3
 This circuit has a toggle who adds or subtracts the two binary numbers.
 The MSB order is bottom-up where the first one means the binary number sign.